riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/query.md

 # Queries: demand-driven compilation

-As described in [the high-level overview of the compiler][hl], the Rust compiler is currently transitioning from a traditional "pass-based" setup to a "demand-driven" system. **The Compiler Query System is the key to our new demand-driven organization.** The idea is pretty simple.
+As described in [the high-level overview of the compiler][hl], the Rust compiler is still (as of <!-- date: 2021-01 --> January 2021) transitioning from a traditional "pass-based" setup to a "demand-driven" system. **The Compiler Query System is the key to our new demand-driven organization.** The idea is pretty simple.
 You have various queries that compute things about the input – for example, there is a query called `type_of(def_id)` that, given the [def-id] of some item, will compute the type of that item and return it to you.

 [def-id]: appendix/glossary.md#def-id
-[hl]: high-level-overview.html
+[hl]: ./compiler-src.md

 Query execution is **memoized** – so the first time you invoke a query, it will go do the computation, but the next time, the result is